lgreski/datasciencectacontent/markdown/statinf-permutationTests.md

 This article is an additional explanation of the content in the Johns Hopkins University Data Science Specialization course on *Statistical Inference*, specifically the lecture 13 content on [group comparisons and permutation tests](https://github.com/bcaffo/courses/blob/master/06_StatisticalInference/13_Resampling/index.pdf) starting on slide 17.

 If we have a variable *x* and two groups *A* and *B*, the permutation test evaluates whether they come from the same underlying distribution.
-That is, we're testing the hypothesis:
+If our test statistic is a difference of means, we test the hypothesis:

 <img src="./images/statinf-permutationTests00.png">